paponius/UserStyles/README.md

 On some (newer) US, for this option if() function is used.
 This function is today supported only on Chrome.
 Firefox will ignore this Option.

 ##### ADs background color
 Frame ADs in a color shade.
 This makes ADs, specially those trying to mimic an article story stick-out.
+Text on ADs may not be readable with other than white background color (see ADs below).

 The practice of using a pattern for page background and text background, instead of a solid color has an important purpose of not hypnotizing the reader.
 They do help to stay on the line and in focus.
 The negative effect of solid background and sharp contrast of a text on people reading it is a proofed concept.